bobosola/simplealbum/README.md

 ## Logging

 Simple Album logs to the terminal (stdout/stderr) only — there is no log file when run manually.
-When running as a system service (see [`DEPLOY.md`](DEPLOY.md)), stdout/stderr is captured by your service manager log.
+When running as a system service (see [`DEPLOY.md`](DEPLOY.md)), stdout/stderr is captured as described below.

 Control verbosity with the `SIMPLE_ALBUM_LOG` environment variable: